sergey-melnychuk/uppercut/doc/design-guide.md

 After that, what's left is to somehow start the Environment (actor runtime), and allow it to have access to required resources.
-If failed to start, the initial configuration remains static, thus can be restarted any required number of attemts.
+If failed to start, the initial configuration remains static, thus can be restarted any required number of attempts.

 #### Open questions